genixpro/kwola/README.md

 ```

 The built-in profiles are `testing`, `standard`, and `rig`. `rig` is the default and continuously
-feeds both GPUs from eight parallel browser environments.
-It budgets two CPU threads per browser
+feeds both GPUs from ten parallel browser environments.
+It budgets two CPU threads per browser and
-and four per training rank on the 32-thread reference host, uses a measured batch of 48 per GPU,
+four per training rank on the 32-thread reference host, uses a measured batch of 32 per GPU, and
-caches decoded screenshots in RAM, and prefetches CPU batches while the GPUs optimize. `standard`
+amortizes replay preparation over 900-iteration training steps.
+It caches decoded screenshots in RAM
-preserves the lower-throughput two-rank reference configuration.
-Pass `--gpu INDEX` for an explicit
+and prefetches CPU batches while the GPUs optimize. `standard` preserves the lower-throughput
-single-GPU step.
+two-rank reference configuration.
+Pass `--gpu INDEX` for an explicit single-GPU step.

 ## Learning behavior